 - Sleep disturbance (difficulty falling asleep, REM disinhibition/restless sleep)

-Additional Signs and Symptoms of PANDAS and PANS
+Additional Signs and Symptoms

 There can be many signs, symptoms, and comorbid diagnoses noted in children with PANS/PANDAS including irritability, personality changes, aggression, uncontrolled agitation, fear about bedtime regimen, fidgetiness, emotional lability, motoric symptoms (tics, motoric hyperactivity, compulsive rituals), sensory defensiveness, impulsivity, depression, dysthymia, ADD, and ADHD in addition to those presented in the graphic below.